Inedo/inedo-docs/Content/proget/api/security/users/create.md

 POST /api/security/users/add
 ```

+Note source options must also be specified unless you have the "Default" source configured.
+See [Working with Sources](/docs/proget/api/pgutil#sources) to learn more.

 ## HTTP Response Specification

 A `SecurityUser` object will be returned on a successful `200` response.
 A `403` response indicates a [missing, unknown, or unauthorized API Key](/docs/proget/api/security#authentication).

 ## Sample Usage Scripts

-The following scripts will import a CSV of user information and create users in the specified ProGet instance in bulk.
+The following scripts will import a CSV of user information and create Users in the specified ProGet instance in bulk.
 The CSV needs to formatted with the correct headers shown in this example:

 ```sql
 Name,DisplayName,Email,Password